 We have so much to be proud of during a year which has presented us with challenges like never before.
 Our focus on developing positive, resilient and extraordinary girls has meant that our Year 13 leavers have achieved incredible A-Level results in the face of adversity.

-Despite the complexity of A-Level grading this year, our girls have remained positive and resilient and have achieved excellent grades to be proud of.
+All A Level students across the country received Centre Assessed Grades this year, due to the cancellation of exams.
+Despite the complexity of A-Level grading this year, NGHS girls have remained positive and resilient and have achieved excellent grades to be proud of.
 On top of this brilliant set of academic results, each girl also has a wealth of experience and success from her extra-curricular activities and leadership opportunities.
 You can read more about this on our Year 13 profiles page.

 We all know that results are crucial but the ability to thrive and succeed in the future is based on the bigger picture – the individual as a whole.
 And the incredible success of our Guided Home Learning programme throughout lockdown has meant that our girls are more than ready for university life, and the working world beyond.
 Girls have been participating in the GDST wide Limitless Learning programme which introduced them to their degree subjects through special lessons, discussion groups and curricular activities, meaning they are already operating at degree level in their studies, and will go to university with confidence and a great head start to exceptional degrees.